bfox9900/ASMFORTH/ASMFORTH Overview.md

 Conventional Forth words IF, THEN, BEGIN, UNTIL etc. are used in ASMFORTH with an important difference.
 The CPU status register is used by default on conditional branches like IF WHILE or UNTIL.
-This means that if you decrement a register with 1-, perform another operation, the status register will contain bits that signal the result of the operation.
-Word like IF respond to the status bits with the following comparison tokens:
+This means that if you decrement a register with 1-, or perform any other operation, the status register will contain bits that signal the result of the operation.
+Word like IF WHILE and UNTIL respond to the status bits with the following comparison tokens:

 -  =      equal
 -  <>     not equal